 Storm Water Best Management Practices (BMPs)

 Pollution from municipal, industrial, and construction storm water runoff is regulated through the NPDES Storm Water Program (See Staff Report Section 5).
 CWA section 402(p) requires pollutants in storm water discharges to be reduced using a combination of source control and, if necessary, treatment practices that are selected based consideration of the characteristics of the discharge and receiving water.
 Pollutants in municipal (MS4) storm water discharges must be reduced to the maximum extent practicable (MEP), while pollutants in industrial and construction storm water discharges must be reduced using the best available technology (BAT) and best control technology (BCT) standard.
-In general, permits are required for storm water from industries, construction activities, municipalities, and state and federal facilities.
+In general, permits are required for storm water from industries, construction activities, municipalities, and State and federal facilities.
 For such permits, BMPs are implemented in an iterative process that uses adaptive management.
-Compliance with Biological Objectives would require biological monitoring and assessment results inform the existing adaptive management iterative approach for BMPs.
+Compliance with the Stream Biological Objective would require biological monitoring and assessment results inform the existing adaptive management iterative approach for BMPs.
 Many of the approaches for controlling storm water within these permits are listed below.

 Structural BMPs